padeir0/anu/readme.md

 With this evaluation strategy, it's not an error to have two or more equal cases in a switch, but compilers should warn if that happens.

-#### Type Switch <a name="typeswitch"/>
+### Match <a name="match"/>

 ```
-TypeSwitch = "type" Expr ("as" id) TypeCase* Default?
+Match = "match" Expr ("as" id) TypeCase* Default?
 TypeCase = "case" TypeExprList "then" Expr
+Default = "default" Expr
 ```

-The type switch is similar to the value switch but it operates on types, types in anu are always static.
-The type switch may also create an *immutable* alias of the value being switched on.
+The `match` is similar to the `switch` but it operates on types, types in anu are always static.
+The `match` may also create an alias of the value being matched on, this alias is always immutable, and follows ownership semantics just as normal variables.

 In the following example `as <id>` may be omitted.

 ```
-switch type <expr> as <id>
+match <expr> as <id>
 case <type_expr0>, ..., <type_exprN> then <expr1>
 case <type_exprN+1>, ..., <type_exprN+M> then <expr2>
 ...